 - Typically, only one female per family group will breed during a breeding season.

 - Family groups raise their young cooperatively; males and other members of the family actively care for the young.

 IUCN Critically Endangered.
-Over the past two decades, cotton-top tamarins lost an estimated 75 percent of their original habitat in Columbia.
+Over the past two decades, cotton-top tamarins lost an estimated 75 percent of their original habitat in Colombia.
 The remaining population of roughly 6,000 individuals are threatened by continued deforestation, even in protected areas.
 The species also suffered a population loss during the late 1960's and early 1970's, when as many as 30,000 individuals were exported to the U.S. for biomedical research.
-Since 1985, Columbia-based Proyecto Tití has worked to protect cotton-top tamarins through field research, education and community programs.
+Since 1985, Colombia-based Proyecto Tití has worked to protect cotton-top tamarins through field research, education and community programs.